antlr/antlr4/doc/releasing-antlr.md

 **Push to npm**

+(I think this has to be run before the unit test can run locally as it installs the global lib)

 ```bash
 cd ~/antlr/code/antlr4/runtime/JavaScript
 rm -rf node_modules # seems we might need this later but try it here